Nomadic Matt Shares His Travel Wisdom

 Try as I might, I can’t fault him for his work ethic and though many of us in the business are envious, none of us can ever call Matt a slacker.
 Travel the World on $50 a Day has already been selling well, and it’s no wonder.
-It’s a useful book written by a guy who has inspired many to take the plunge like he did.
+It’s a useful book written by a guy who has inspired many to take the plunge as he did.

-This new revised and updated edition of his book provides some tips on how you can save on accommodations, flights, meals, and activities and mostly, it’s a book designed to help get travelers out into the world.
+This new revised and updated edition of his book provides some tips on how you can save on accommodations, flights, meals, and activities, and mostly, it’s a book designed to help get travelers out into the world.
 As you’ll see below, traveling in a state of mind, one that Kepnes has embraced for all of the years he’s circled the world.

 Excerpt from the book: Getting Over Your Fears

 The most difficult part about traveling the world isn’t the logistics of the trip—it’s finding the motivation to go.
 It takes a lot of courage to leave your life and journey into the unknown.
 It’s the step that most people never get past.
 For me, it took a trip to Thailand to get me to make the leap.
 For others, it’s a lot more difficult.
 Instead of the nudge, I required, some people require a full-on shove.

 While most of this book will talk about the practical, financial side of travel, the first thing I wanted to tell you is that you don’t need to be afraid of traveling the world.
 It’s only natural to second-guess yourself when making a big life change.

 And this is a big change.
 One of the most common emails I receive asks me whether or not someone should travel the world.
 Do they quit their job and go for it?

 Are they in the right stage of life?
 Will everything be OK if they leave?
 Will they get a job when they return?
 These emails are peppered with nervous excitement over travel’s endless possibilities, but there is also always one underlying tone to the emails: “Matt, I want to go, but I’m also afraid.
 I need someone to tell me it will be all right.”